ouspg/PrivacyAndSocialEngineering/Week5_Topic/README.md

 Pictures can contain a lot of additional metadata as EXIF (Exchangeable Image File Format) Data

-Download **image2** and extract the following information from it
+Download **[image2](https://github.com/ouspg/PrivacyAndSocialEngineering/blob/main/Week5_Topic/images/image2.jpg?raw=true)** and extract the following information from it
 - GPS coordinates
 - Device manufacturer and the model the image has been taken with
 - Date and time when the image has been originally taken

 Then strip the image of the above mentioned information and return the image.
-You can do this for example by using **Imagemagick**
+You can do this for example by using **Imagemagick**.
+The image should not contain the above mentioned information **in any form**.

+For reference here is **image1** that is an example of a picture where the EXIF data has been stripped